Aiko, Princess Toshi: Education

 In November 2011, Aiko was hospitalized with pneumonia.
-In 2014, she enrolled at the Gakushuin Girl's Junior High-school.
+In 2014, she enrolled at the Gakushuin Girl's Junior High School.

-In the summer of 2018, she made her first solo trip abroad to attend a summer program at Eton College, United Kingdom.
+In the summer of 2018, she made her first solo trip abroad to attend a summer program at Eton College in the United Kingdom.
 Reports from an unnamed palace source close to the family stated that Aiko provided her mother Masako with emotional support in her new role as empress.

-In February 2020 she was accepted at Gakushuin University where she majored in Japanese language and literature.
+In February 2020, she was accepted at Gakushuin University where she majored in Japanese language and literature.

-She graduated on 20 March 2024 and stated that she will "strive to balance my official duties and work... while fulfilling my duties as a member of the Imperial Family."
+She graduated on 20 March 2024, and stated that she will "strive to balance my official duties and work... while fulfilling my duties as a member of the Imperial Family."
 She wrote her senior thesis on Princess Shikishi and her waka (poetry in classical Japanese literature).